Is Porto Worth Visiting – 17 Reasons Why It Is!

-Porto is undeniably scenic as you look across the Douro River to the historic centre built on a hillside.
+Porto, Portugal is undeniably scenic as you look across the Douro River to the historic centre built on a hillside.
 It’s the kind of city that grows on you.
 Little by little as you explore on foot through the alley-woven streets.

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.

+What is Porto like?
 Porto is all about experiencing life – taking in a scenic view and strolling streets oozing with old-world charm.

 It’s a city for cultural tourists – those who love a rich history and are wine enthusiasts, foodies, photographers, art lovers and even Harry Potter fans will be delighted by Porto.

-It’s for those that love smaller cities, cities that are walkable, less touristy, safe and dare I say it, romantic.
+It’s for those who love smaller cities, cities that are walkable, less touristy, safe and dare I say it, romantic.
 Yes, Porto is a great city break destination.
-A short getaway to Porto offers luxury accommodations, and an amazing food and wine scene with a mix of art, culture and time at the beach.
-And, that’s you, be sure to check out the perfect 3 days in Porto itinerary.

 1. The Oldest City in Europe